Aakash Repeater Courses

 Answer:

-Combustion means the reaction of the given compound with the dioxygen(
+Combustion means the reaction of the given compound with dioxygen(

 Toluene

-Answer: Combustion means the reaction of the given compound with the dioxygen(
+Combustion is the reaction of the given compound with dioxygen(

 Now, the Geometrical, cis and trans isomers -

-Cis-isomer has a higher boiling point than trans-isomers due to more dipole-dipole interaction between the molecules.
-The cis-form is more polar than the trans-form because it has a higher dipole moment than the trans-form.
-Trans-form is almost non-polar in nature.
+Cis-isomer has a higher boiling point than trans-isomers due to more dipole-dipole interactions between the molecules.
+The cis-form is more polar than the trans-form because it has a higher dipole moment.
+The trans-form is almost non-polar.

 Each carbon of benzene is in

-Answer: The necessary conditions for any system to be aromatic are -
+The necessary conditions for any system to be aromatic are

 Answer: